Hzfinfdu/Diffusion-BERT/README.md

 Official implementation of DiffusionBERT: Improving Generative Masked Language Models with Diffusion Models.
 Please check out our [paper](https://arxiv.org/abs/2211.15029) for more details.

 Work in progress.
-We will release the complete code upon exploring more tasks applications.
+We will release the complete code upon exploring more tasks and applications.

 ### Update